Our Social Company is a legal and transparent entity which follows sustainable strategies, such as:

-Our Social Enterprise believes that an alternative model to produce handmade goods is possible through the observation and the experimentation of progressive practices: work/life integration, empathy, collaboration, autonomy and participation at work, emphasizing soft skills, exchange information for self-awareness as well as profit-sharing.
+We believe that a social sustainable model to produce handmade goods is really possible!
+Through the observation and the experimentation of Good Social Practices we keep working for work/life integration, empathy, collaboration, autonomy and participation at work, emphasizing soft skills, exchange information for self-awareness as well as profit-sharing.

-The vision of Hang A Hammock Collective is to promote the Nicaraguan artisanship on the highest level of quality and international safety standards.
-Developing a comfy workplace and progressive work practices for our members are of fundamental importance as well as promoting social mobility through higher education and better incomes.
+The vision of Hang A Hammock Collective is to promote the Nicaraguan artisanship on the highest level of quality and international safety standards: our hammocks are certified in USA 🇺🇸

 the company was officially registered under the Nicaraguan Business law.
 Each one of the members are regularly employed according to the legislation with health care, paid vacations, holidays, tax forms and contributions to a retirement plan.
 In the same year (March 2015) we certified the safety of the wooden bars hammock